-- Walnuts and their cultivation date back to 10,000 BC!
+- Walnuts and their cultivation dates back to 10,000 BC!

 - Peanuts are not considered nuts.
-They belong in the legume group.
+They belong to the legume group.

 If you found this post useful, would you mind helping out by sharing it?
 Just click one of the handy social media sharing buttons below so others can also learn about guinea pig food and diet!